Honeymoon in Japan: Your Ultimate 10-Day Itinerary Guide

 Location: Teramachi Utanokoji building 2F, 292, Higashidaimonjicho, Nakagyo-ku, Kyoto, Japan

 Be mesmerized by the Instagram-worthy grounds of Kiyomizudera.
-While inside the area, make sure to wash your hands using the sacred water for good health and longevity.
-From there, look for the love stones at the nearby Jishu-Temple and observe how locals in the area pray for true love.
+While inside the area, wash your hands using the sacred water for good health and longevity.
+From there, look for the love stones at the nearby Jishu Temple and observe how locals pray for true love.

-Also, spend some time admiring the architecture and natural backdrop of the area.
+Also, spend some time on a Kiyomizudera Walking Tour to admire the architecture and natural backdrop of the area.

 Tip